MissVeronica/um-import-profile-photos/README.md

 ## Updates
 1. Version 1.1.0 Validation of URLs.
 UM predefined forms field.
 UM editing is disabled and less photo updates when Reuse Meta_key is active.
 2. Version 1.2.0 Update required for UM Version 2.10.0
+3. Version 1.3.0 Fix for unknown content in the meta_key profile_photo.

 ## Image Moderation - Account File Manager
 Profile/Cover photo updates and other uploaded files can be displayed with the <a href="https://github.com/MissVeronica/um-account-file-manager">UM Account File Manager</a> plugin